top of page

 Trained as a sociologist, political scientist, journalist, and war crimes investigator, James is known for his scholarly work on international aid, international security, public opinion, and human rights.
 He is particularly recognized for research examining political dynamics between states, international organizations, and non-governmental groups under conditions of armed conflict and political upheaval.

-A Stanford University and UC Berkeley graduate, James taught for over twenty years in sociology, political science, and public affairs departments at research-intensive universities in the United States, Canada, and Mexico.
+A Stanford University and UC Berkeley graduate, James taught for 22 years in sociology, political science, and public affairs departments at research-intensive universities in the United States, Canada, and Mexico.
 He held tenure-track and tenured positions at Johns Hopkins University, McGill University in Montreal, Carleton University in Ottawa, and the University of Minnesota.

 James was born in the US and grew up in France and Jerusalem.
 It was his work as a journalist for the Associated Press during the first Palestinian uprising in the late 1980s and early 1990s that prompted him to pursue a career in human rights investigations and academia.